nikitoshina/ECON-623-Lab-2023/Week 5/README.md

 for humans will not.
 As an example, below are two color wheels one is RGB (perceptually non-uniform) and the other is HCL (uniform).
 When the color spectra are viewed in Gray scale the uneven nature of RGB becomes apparent.
+A technical definition is that a perceptual uniform color space ensures that the difference between two colors (as perceived by the human eye) is proportional to the Euclidian distance within the given color space.

 ![uniform\_perception](images/uniform_perception.jpg)

 #### Warning Colormaps might Increase Risk of Death!

-In its infancy in 1990s data visualization as field adopted Rainbow Color Map with the most famous variation being Jet as default palette.
+In 1990s data visualization specialists adopted Rainbow Color Map with the most famous variation being Jet default palette.
 Many researchers expressed concerns as the non-uniform nature of the palette introduced transitions that could be perceived incorrectly.

 Rogowitz and Treinish raised concerns about the Rainbow Color Map in 1998 “Data Visualization: The End of the Rainbow”, and Borland and